jwzhanggy/tinyBIG/docs/news/toolkit.md

     - Reflecting changes to make all the examples code
     - Changing the utility functions for handle diverse pre-, post-, output-, and activation processing functions.
     - Adding the device handling code to the model configs
+- 2024-11-18: `tinybig` v0.2.0 released.
+    - Redesigning the RPN framework for interdependent data modeling.
+    - Adding the data interdependence functions.
+    - Adding the data compression functions and fusion functions.
+    - Updating the existing list of expansion, reconciliation and remainder functions.

 -----------------------